 Substitute House Bill No. 6771 establishes an Alzheimer's Disease and Dementia Task Force to develop a comprehensive State Alzheimer's Plan, which will include recommendations on long-term care, caregiver support, and public health impacts.
 The task force, consisting of eleven members appointed by the Governor, will meet quarterly and submit annual reports starting January 1, 2027.
-The bill also mandates health insurance coverage for biomarker testing effective January 1, 2026, requiring that such testing be covered when clinically useful, and outlines the process for requesting exceptions to coverage policies.
+The bill also mandates health insurance coverage for biomarker testing effective January 1, 2026, requiring that such testing be covered when clinically useful, and outlines the process for requesting exceptions to coverage.
 Additionally, the bill amends existing laws regarding the transfer and discharge of residents from facilities, enhancing the appeal process and ensuring that residents are informed of their rights and the facility's responsibilities.

-File No. 903:
+Statutes affected: File No. 903:

 Public Act No. 25-16: